 · It took until my mid-twenties to get to a stage where my whole life wasn’t defined by being the child that wasn’t good enough for a mother to love.

-· When my amazing Nan died, who I’d never really realized had been my mum in all the important ways, I realised I’d been focusing on the wrong person and that was overwhelmingly freeing.
+· When my amazing Nan died, who I’d never really realised had been my mum in all the important ways, I realised I’d been focusing on the wrong person and that was overwhelmingly freeing.

 · My husband also came into my life in my early twenties and showed me that people can be reliable and nurturing and forgiving and patient.
 He made me hopeful that we could make a new, incredible family of our own.